dmschulman/dmschulman.github.io/_posts/2008-11-16-MacDailyNews-more-like-MacDailySnooze.md

 Now, I've been weighing the options in my head all day, the iPhone has a nicer interface and more applications to choose from, not to mention WiFi and the iPod functionality, but runs pretty expensive.
 The Blackberry Storm does mostly everything the iPhone does, has a 1-megapixel advantage camera-wise (I’ve been working with a 3 megapixel cameraphone as of late and the quality is far superior to any 2 megapixel camera I’ve seen), has an SD card slot (so I can swap out all the 16GB micro-SD cards full of media I want), and a few other bells and whistles that go beyond the scope of this rant.

-MadDailyNews hard-hitting in-depth analysis of the Blackberry's features versus the iPhone, includes some of the following:
+MacDailyNews hard-hitting in-depth analysis of the Blackberry's features versus the iPhone, includes some of the following:

 MacDailyNews Take: Since when is RIM is a touch-screen titan?